-- be proactive in attempting to contact indebted customers either by letter, telephone or personal visit.

-The manner of such contacts should not be oppressive or threatening; - have trained and experienced staff to deal sympathetically with customers to negotiate payment arrangements that reflect the customer's circumstances; and - contact the customer either by letter or telephone requesting that he/she visit T&TEC within seven (7) days to negotiate payment arrangements to avoid disconnection
+- be proactive in attempting to contact indebted customers either by letter, telephone, electronic mail, text message, bill message or personal visit.
+However, bill message must be supplemented with other mediums to contact indebted customers.
+The manner of such contacts should not be oppressive or threatening; - have trained and experienced staff to deal professionally with customers to negotiate payment arrangements that reflect the customer's circumstances; and - contact the customer either by letter or telephone requesting that he/she visit T&TEC within seven (7) days after the due date to negotiate payment arrangements to avoid disconnection